History of All Souls

 To pick up your book(s), you have some options:

 - You can pay for your book(s) here.
+This is currently the fastest option to receive the book in hand.
 Please download your receipt, then email one of the Archives Team members below to arrange a pickup time (put “All Souls book” in the subject line).
 Bring your receipt to the pickup location or attach it to the email.

 - Bring $20 cash (exact amount only) or a $20 check, made out to All Souls Unitarian Church, to one of the pickup sites, after emailing to schedule a time (put “All Souls book” in the subject line).